Dar5han7/XML-Extractor/readme.md

 ## Requirements

-* Install Anaconda based on the operating system.
-Follow the below link for installation
+* Install Anaconda package based on the operating system.
+Follow the below link for installation.
   >https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html

-* Clone the repository or download the whole package of XML extractor
+* Clone the repository or download the whole package of XML extractor.

 * Choose a suitable IDE like Pycharm or VS code.